Two Tacoma Power substations ‘attacked’ Christmas Day, says utility

 As of 9 a.m., 7,300 customers in Pierce County had lost power.

-Tacoma Public Utilities offered scant details about what happened, only that the matter had been referred to the Pierce County Sheriff’s Office.
-The sheriff’s office did not immediately respond to a request for comment.
+Tacoma Public Utilities offered scant details about what happened, only that the matter had been referred to the Pierce County Sheriff’s Department.
+The Sheriff’s Department did not immediately respond to a request for comment.

 “Deliberate physical damage occurred at two of our substations,” Tacoma Public Utilities spokesperson Rebekah Anderson said by email.

-Sunday marked the seventh and eighth incidents in a string of attacks on electricity substations throughout Washington and Oregon this winter.
+Sunday marked the seventh and eighth incidents in a string of attacks on electricity substations in Washington and Oregon this winter.
+The motives are unclear.
+But energy experts have warned the power grid is a prize target for domestic terrorists.

+A U.S. Department of Homeland Security memo warned in January that extremist groups have been creating “credible, specific plans” to attack power facilities since at least 2020.
+This month, two North Carolina electricity substations were shot up and damaged, causing thousands of people to lose power.

 Puget Sound Energy, the Cowlitz County Public Utility District, Portland General Electric and Bonneville Power Administration told The Seattle Times they were cooperating with a federal investigation after substation attacks in November.

 One of the attacks occurred over the Thanksgiving holiday.
-A fence was cut and equipment damaged at a substation in Clackamas, Ore., according to the Bonneville Power Administration.
+A fence was cut and equipment damaged at a substation in Clackamas, Oregon, according to the Bonneville Power Administration.

 This is a developing story.